andrewmalta13/evolutionaryAlgorithms/writeup/final_report/Malta_AMTH491_Report.md

 ## Fitness Computation

-As far as the fitness function goes, I didn't add many bells and whistles except an optional parameter to allow the scores to be averaged across a specified number of trials.
+As far as the fitness function goes, I didn't add many bells and whistles aside from an optional parameter to allow the scores to be averaged across a specified number of trials.
 I did this in an attempt to improve the robustness of the model, especially for the Bipedal Walker Hardcore environment as the agent could easily do well on one randomly generated terrain and poorly on another.

 ```python